tonethar/IGME-330-Master/notes/HW-technobabble.md

   - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - *behavior*
 - You can also think of these languages as tools to build three distinct *layers* of simple browser app
 - With a larger app, we would place the HTML, CSS, and JavaScript into their own separate files, but today we'll keep things simple and keep all of the HTML/CSS/JS code in a single file
+- Go ahead and copy the following code and save it as a file to your desktop - name it **technobabble.html**

 **technobabble-start.html**